| One

 emergent [link] in

-We expect this number to double over the next few
+We expect the number and rate of production of navCenters to multiply over the next few

 years.
 Our goal [link] has

-been, since the beginning of our enterprise, to have
+been, since the beginning of our enterprise, to build

-supporting a new way of working and the transformation
+supporting a new way of working which facilitates the transformation

 of individuals and organizations.
 The objective is

-ubiquity of this new way of working.
+ubiquity of this new, systemic and transformational way of working.
 Today, the work

-of most of these Centers are focused on their
+of most of these Centers is focused on their

-where most begin.
+where the process most begin.
 We expect future work to progressively

-- within a global focus, to the economic
+- within a global context - to the economic

 bio region